 Belize in August is idyllic, as are the nation’s top attractions

 Overnight and brief morning showers make a great excuse to sleep in before you head out to see the best Belize has to offer in temperatures that are surprisingly comfortable given the nation’s proximity to the Equator.
 Anticipate daytime highs of around 89 degrees F that drop at night to around 78 degrees F.

 Offshore breezes are prevalent and since there are few visitors and comfortable temperatures this month, you can treat yourself to the nation’s top attractions without having to deal with queues and crowds, all of which are open throughout August:

--Snorkel and dive the Hol Chan Marine Reserve where sea turtles, anemones, rays, sharks, and hundreds of fish species will be as curious about you as you are about them.
+- Snorkel and dive at the Hol Chan Marine Reserve where sea turtles, anemones, rays, sharks, and hundreds of fish species will be as curious about you as you are about them.

--See Xunantunich, Belize’s largest and most impressive Maya site.
-A great ruler is buried beneath the main temple that is just part of this sprawling attraction.
+- See Xunantunich, Belize’s largest and most impressive Maya site.
+A great ruler is buried beneath the main temple which is just part of this sprawling attraction.

 Where you stay makes all of the difference